Tinkerforge/generators/python/readme.txt

 If you just want to use a few Bricks or Bricklets and you don't want to have this many files in you project, you can also copy the files as they are needed.
-For the stepper examples we need ip_connection.py and brick_stepper.py.
+For the Stepper Brick examples we need ip_connection.py and brick_stepper.py.
 After copying these in the project folder

 example_folder/
  -> ip_connection.py